 Many years ago, when I was doing my A’ Levels, my English teacher gave us three basic rules of thumb to apply when reading texts: 1) What is the author trying to achieve?
 2) To what extent does he/she succeed on his/her terms?
 3) To what extent does he/she succeed on your terms?

-Conventional wisdom on the subject tended to present terrorism as an eruption of irrational and monstrous violence whose essential aim was nothing less than terror itself.
-The practitioners of this kind of violence were oftenÂ depicted as moral aliens and wild beasts who were beyond rationality and understanding, and these representations often acted as a pretext for ‘virtuous’ counterterrorist violence, in which the extermination of terrorists could become a ‘sacred duty’, as the anthropologist Edmund Leach once put it.
+Invariably terrorism was presented as a toxic and monstrous activity, practised by moral aliens beyond rationality and understanding, and these representations often acted as a pretext for ‘virtuous’ counterterrorist violence, in which the violent extermination of terrorists could become a ‘sacred duty’, as the anthropologist Edmund Leach once put it.

-The events of the last week have brought home to me how narrow these parameters have become. Â Over the last few days I have often heard my words and those of my fellow-blogger Chris Floyd described as ‘unacceptable’ by the Labour MP Emma Reynolds and others.
+The events of the last week have brought home to me once again how narrow these parameters can be.
+Again and again over the last few days I have heard my words and those of my fellow-blogger Chris Floyd described as ‘unacceptable’ by the Labour MP Emma Reynolds and others.

 We are not expected to think about where that hatred may come from, and whether – at times – it may be related to things that our governments have done may have contributed to it.

-Politicians like to tell us that these groups – whether al Qaeda or Daesh – are a new form of fascism comparable to Nazism – an explanation that should make it possible to understand them in political terms, yet try and write about the political context in which these groups emerged, as Chris Floyd attempted to do after the Paris massacres, and you hear that this ‘unacceptable..
+Politicians like to tell us that these groups – whether al Qaeda or Daesh – are a new form of fascism comparable to Nazism – an explanation that should make it possible to understand them in political terms, yet try and write about the political context in which these groups emerged, as Chris Floyd attempted to do after the Paris massacres, and you hear that this ‘unacceptable.’

 Al Qaeda wanted to bring the ‘crusaders’ into the Middle East and Central Asia; we obliged them.
 Jihadism feeds off weak or failed states; we have helped given them four.
 Islamic State would like to have ‘crusader’ armies bombing Syrian cities and get involved in yet another open-ended war; we’ve done that too.

 In order to do that we need to be able to talk and think openly about terrorism and terrorists, regardless of whether governments and politicians find what we say ‘acceptable’, because the evidence of the last fifteen years suggests that too many governments are not thinking about it at all.